 Coventry Road is the perfect setting for a night market that brings together street food, art, and community.

-“This is an exciting cultural event interlinking faith, culture and community in celebration of the holy month of Ramadan.
-Working alongside partners and the team of Soul City Arts, Birmingham City Council are delighted to be supporting the delivery of this event through the UK Government Community Recovery Small Grant Fund.
+Ramadan Streets was a vibrant five-day cultural event that brought together faith, culture, and community in celebration of the holy month of Ramadan.
+In collaboration with partners and the team at Soul City Arts, Birmingham City Council was proud to have supported the event’s delivery through the UK Government Community Recovery Small Grant Fund.

-This weeklong programme of community led activities, which includes the Ramadan Diaries video series, is a wonderful opportunity for communities and residents across Birmingham to safely come together in marking the month of Ramadan.”
+This immersive programme of community-led activities, including the Ramadan Diaries video series, created a meaningful space for communities and residents across Birmingham to gather safely and reflect on the significance of Ramadan.